 As an emerging artist in Edmonton and Toronto, she exhibited photo-installation and photomontage works as well as paintings.
 After a hiatus from the studio, Terri returned to painting and exhibiting in 2006.
 Her exhibition history in Nova Scotia since then includes many solo and group exhibitions.

 Recently Whetstone has been making paper collages.
 These have been exhibited at Hermes Gallery and The Craig Gallery in Halifax, and at ArtsPlace in Annapolis Royal.
 2016 through 2017 have been especially busy exhibition years, with Terri’s work being presented in three solo and three group shows.
-A final solo exhibition for 2017 is planned for November/December at the Corridor Gallery, Halifax, NS.
+A last exhibition for 2017 is planned for November/December at the Corridor Gallery, Halifax, NS.

 In August of 2017, Terri was selected to be a mentor to an emerging artist through Visual Arts Nova Scotia’s Mentorship program.
 She is honoured to accept this role.